Setiabudi

-About half of its boundaries are with Central Jakarta.

-Setiabudi residential neighborhood
+History

-Setiabudi administrative village (12910) was among the first Jakartan housing neighborhoods set out by the independent nation.
-It is the oldest such place in the District and contains the oldest buildings standing.
+Setiabudi was among the first housing neighborhoods in Jakarta after Indonesia is independent.
+It is the oldest of such place in the district and contains the oldest buildings standing.
 It was among the first two neighborhoods with direct access to the Sudirman Road, the other being Bendungan Hilir.

 Planning was initiated in the 1950s but mostly completed in the 1960s.
 The work heralded the building of the Kuningan Road.

-Kelurahan (Administrative Village)
+Subdistricts

-Setiabudi District is divided into eight kelurahan or administrative villages:
+Setiabudi is divided into eight kelurahan or subdistricts:

 Boundaries

 It is bounded by Cideng River, Menteng Pulo Road, a water channel to the east, a flood channel to the north, Jalan Jenderal Sudirman (a main road to the west), and Jalan Jenderal Gatot Subroto (a main road to the south).